SurenBono/cc/README.md

 ![](pic/UltimatePlan.jpg)

-... these are just a few steps we can do during times like Pandemic...old age.. gaming replacements earnings .. or for people with disability...etc
+... these are just a few steps we can do during times like Pandemic...retirees.. gaming replacements earnings .. or for people with disability...etc

 _______________________________________